Wage rate requirements for visas

 Median wage rate

-When the median wage increases, the wage threshold for the visa will increase.
+When the median wage increases, the wage threshold for the visa may also increase.

 All wage rates shown on here are hourly rates and are in New Zealand dollars.